pol96/meteo-db/README.md

             └── [...]
 ```

+Once you are connected, simply activate and run the ETL_METEO dag (the only one you'll see on the homepage), it will take about 5 minutes to complete the ETL end-to-end

 ### PostgreSQL

+The instance created is running on the localhost and has been whitelisted in the docker container.
 You can establish the connection to the pg instance through any IDE (e.g. DBVisualizer, download [here](https://www.dbvis.com/download/)).
-Once the connection is extablished, you can navigate the schemas and look for results
+Once the connection is established, you can navigate the schemas and look for results.
+The (critical) target table is `fct_meteo`, which stores all the needed info.

+Connection:
+- host: localhost
+- port: 5433
+- database: meteo
+- user: meteo
+- password: meteo

 Here a simple query on the target table: